TheKayneGame/addon-node-red-dashboard2.0/README.md

 ### Install the addon

-1. Scroll down the page to find the new repository, and click the new add-on named "Node-RED Dashboard"
+1. Scroll down the page to find the new repository, and click the new add-on named "Node-RED Dashboard 2.0"

    <img src="images/repo_ss.png" width="429"/>